 Your home is the center of your life, and while you may believe you’re doing a good job keeping it safe, if you don’t take certain preliminary steps, your home may be vulnerable to the consequences of a natural disaster.
-Pittsburgh is like most of America in that it faces the threat of tornadoes throughout the year.
-Homeowners must have a comprehensive plan ready so they are up to the task of protecting their home in such a terrible situation.
+Like most parts of America, Pittsburgh faces the threat of tornadoes throughout the year.
+Homeowners must have a comprehensive plan ready, so they are up to the task of protecting their homes in such a terrible situation.

-Tornadoes often occur without warning, so preparing your home and having the precautionary plans ready in advance is the best way to go.
+Tornadoes often occur without warning, so preparing your home and preparing the precautionary plans in advance is the best way to go.

 ● An emergency kit with food, water, clothes, blankets, medicine, and pet supplies is crucial.